-All requisitions for capital expenditure must be authorised by the Chief Operating Officer.
+All requisitions for capital expenditure must be authorised by the Group Director of Finance or Chief Operating Officer.
 Such authorisation will only be given where prior approval has been given for the purchase by:

 - the Board, either specifically through its approval of a capital expenditure budget which included the item or by subsequent specific approval; or - where the capital expenditure is supported by specific ("ring fenced") grant aid when Senior Leadership Team may approve and incur such expenditure and subsequently report it to the Board.